ArtifexSoftware/MuPDF.NET/docs/api/archive-class.rst

       * another Archive: the archive is being made a sub-archive of the new one.

-      * a string: this must be the name of a local folder or file. `pathlib.Path` objects are also supported.
+      * a string: this must be the name of a local folder or file.

          - A **folder** will be converted to a sub-archive, so its files (and any sub-folders) can be accessed by their names.
          - A **file** will be read with mode `"rb"` and these binary data be treated as a single-member sub-archive.
 In this case, the `path` parameter is **mandatory** and should be the member name under which this item can be found / retrieved.